opdavies/oliverdavies.uk/source/_posts/2010-06-02-improve-jpg-quality.md

   - posts
 slug: improve-jpg-quality-imagecache-and-imageapi
 tags:
-  - Drupal Planet
+  - drupal-planet
-  - Drupal 6
+  - drupal-6
-  - ImageCache
+  - imagecache
 ---
 Whilst uploading images for my Projects and Testimonials sections, I noticed that the Imagecache-scaled images weren't as high a quality the originals on my Mac.
 I did some searching online and found out that, by default, Drupal resamples uploaded jpgs to 75% of their original quality.